AmeriCorps Members in DEC

 Many of the state forests and parks that we enjoy today were built by the Civilian Conservation Corps more than 60 years ago.
 DEC's partnerships with AmeriCorps programs reflect the lasting legacy of the CCC.
 Young men and women in today's corps develop skills and talents, while providing lasting benefits to our state's natural resources and communities.

-Find out more about participating in AmeriCorps programs that partner with DEC, contact the following: (links are listed in the right column of this page)
+Find out more about participating in AmeriCorps programs that partner with DEC, contact the following: (the link is listed in the right column of this page)

 Student Conservation Association